 We consider a simplified version of the LW model.
-As in the applications considered by LW, there is a key date T at which uncertainty about future primary surpluses is resolved and the government makes a decision to default or not.
-Default occurs at time T if the present value of future primary surpluses is insufficient to repay the debt.
+As in the applications considered by LW, there is a key date T at which uncertainty about future primary surpluses is resolved and the government makes a decision to default or not.7 Default occurs at time T if the present value of future primary surpluses is insufficient to repay the debt.
 We assume that default does not happen prior to date T as there is always a possibility of large primarily surpluses from T onward.
 In one version of their model LW assume that T is known to all agents, while in another they assume that it is unknown and arrives each period with a certain probability.
-We mostly adopt the former assumption.
-In the Technical Appendix we analyze an extension where T is uncertain, which is briefly discussed in Section 3.5.3.
-While this significantly complicates the analysis, it does not alter the key findings.
+We adopt the former assumption.
+In the online Appendix we analyze an extension where T is uncertain.
+While this significantly complicates the analysis, it does not alter the key findings.8